 We publish multiple lists for each BoF at SC and ISC as well as maintaining the current most up-to-date lists.
+We intend to not modify a list after the release date but in exceptional circumstances.
+However, we allow to improve and clarify list metadata upon the request of the submitters.
 We publish a Historic List of all submissions received and multiple filtered lists from the historic list.
 We maintain a Full List which is the subset of submissions which were valid according to the set of list-specific rules in place at the time of the list’s publication.

 Our primary lists are Ranked Lists which show only opted-in submissions from the Full List and only the best submission per storage system.
 We have two ranked lists: the IO500 List for submissions which ran on any number of client nodes and the 10 Node Challenge list for only those submissions which ran on exactly ten client nodes.

 In summary, for each BoF, we have the following lists:

 - Full list: the subset of the Historic list of submissions that are currently valid

 - IO500 List: the subset of the Full list of submissions marked for inclusion in the IO500 ranked list, showing only one highest-scoring result per storage system

 - 10-Node Challenge List: the subset from the Full list of submissions run on exactly ten nodes and marked for inclusion in the 10-Node Challenge ranked list, showing only one highest-scoring result per storage system